bng94/discord-features-handler/README.md

 If you found and bug and issues please [report the issue](https://github.com/bng94/discord-features-handler/issues) and provide steps to reproducible bugs/issues.

 ## Notes
-This handler also allows you to follow the Discord.js guide with a few changes, such as we are using a JavaScript file instead of a JSON file for the `config` file, using the property `interactionReply` instead of `execute` property for slash commands, and without creating your own handler for loading commands and events file.
+This handler also allows you to follow the Discord.js guide with a few changes, such as we are using a JavaScript file instead of a JSON file for the `config` file and without creating your own handler for loading commands and events file.
 Also loading your modules files that contains features of your bot.

 ## Support and New Features
 This package is looking for feedback and ideas to help cover more use cases.
 If you have any ideas feel free to share them or even contribute to this package!
 Please first discuss the add-on or change you wish to make, in the repository.
 If you like this package, and want to see more add-on, please don't forget to give a star to the repository and provide some feedbacks!